jdmar3-comp426/a99-bruhmoment/README.md

-Our writeup:
+#Our writeup:

-files and their meanings-
+## Files and Their Meanings-

 api_calls.html: holds all of the various API calls

 backend.pdf: details complete workings of the backend (look here for detailed explanations on backend work)

-create_account.js: holds the script with the signup api call as well as the call to create a score for a user, stores username in locat storage
+create_account.js: holds the script with the signup api call as well as the call to create a score for a user, stores username in local storage

 game_script.js: holds the scripts needed to generate a word as well as update user score.
 Runs the hangman game through a variety of different functions.

 login_manager.js: holds the script with the login api calls as well as stroing the username in local storage

+create_account.js holds the script to create a new entry in the user database and the score database and redirect the user to the login page

+leaderboard.js holds the scripts to display the leaderboard, play again, and logout

 createAccount.html: html for rendering the create account page